vae-soli-fr/l2j-server/README.md

-Vae Soli Lineage II Source code
+Vae Soli Server
 ==============

-Vae Soli uses an open-source server emulator fully written in Java by L2J Server for the MMORPG Lineage II.
+Vae Soli uses an open-source server emulator fully written in Java by L2J Server for the famous Korean MMORPG
 --------------
-- develop branch is currently High Five from L2J 1.4
+- develop branch is currently a customized High Five `1.4` from L2J release
-- upstream branch is currently master from L2J
+- upstream branch is currently the pristine High Five `master` from L2J development

 Contributing
 --------------